tjdaley/prompting/README.md

 Variable Name | Description | Default
 ---|---|---
 SUPABASE_KEY | API key provided by Supabase.
 If set to None, local file storage is used. | None SUPABASE_URL | URL provided by Supabase.
-If set to None, local file storage is used | NoneNone TEMPLATE_PATH | Path, relative to CWD, where local template files are stored. | prompts/templates USE_CACHE | Determines whether template loading uses an LRU cache to improve performance. | True
+If set to None, local file storage is used | None TEMPLATE_PATH | Path, relative to CWD, where local template files are stored. | prompts/templates USE_CACHE | Determines whether template loading uses an LRU cache to improve performance. | True FORCE_SOURCE | Can force the template source to be local even if Supabase connection parameters are available.
+Set to "local" to force local template loading. | ''

 The following configuration will look for templates in the Supabase database because both Supabase variables are defined and will *not* use the LRU cache.